zhaoyul/aposd-vs-clean-code/README.md

      *      <= multiplesOfPrimeFactors.size().
      */
 ```

 What do you think of this?

-(Note: I have completely reworked the text above; among other things,
-it no longer uses the word "use".
-Also, I've picked a different method to
-examine, which I think will be more interesting).

 **UB:**

 I think it's accurate.
 I wouldn't delete it if I encountered it.
 I don't think it should be a javadoc.

-The first sentence is redundant with the name and so could be deleted.
+The first sentence is redundant with the name `isMultipleOfNthPrimeFactor` and so could be deleted.
 The warning of the side effect is useful.

-The name 'candidate' is synonymous with "Number being tested for primality".
+The name `candidate` is synonymous with "Number being tested for primality".

 The constraints on the arugments could be written as executable preconditions following Bertrand Meyer's idea of _Design by Contract_ used in the Eiffel language.